Hughie Callan: Essendon (VFL)

 Callan's career began at Essendon in 1903 after he was recruited from Brighton.
 He spent three seasons with Essendon.

 Eden (AFLA)

 In 1906 he didn't play VFL football because he had been sent to New Zealand by his employer, the Bank of Australasia.

 In New Zealand, Callan played for the Eden Football Club in the Australian Football League of Auckland during the 1906 season.
 Also in that year, he represented Auckland in an inter-provincial match against Waihi.

 South Melbourne (VFL)

 Callan returned the following year and joined South Melbourne, playing as a forward pocket in their losing 1907 VFL Grand Final team.

-Hawthorn (MJFA)
+Hawthorn (MAFA)

-In 1912 he was captain of the (pre-VFA) Hawthorn Football Club's team in the Metropolitan Junior Football Association (MJFA).
+In 1912 he was captain of the Hawthorn Football Club in the Metropolitan Amateur Football Association (MAFA).

 Military service

 He enlisted in the First AIF on 14 January 1916, and served overseas, leaving Melbourne in the HMAT Port Lincoln (A17) on 4 May 1916.